Jorveza

-Jorveza is a medicine used to treat adults with eosinophilic oesophagitis.
+Jorveza is a medicine used to treat adults and children from the age of two years with eosinophilic oesophagitis.
 Eosinophilic oesophagitis is inflammation of the oesophagus (the passage that leads from the mouth to the stomach), which causes symptoms such as dysphagia (difficulty swallowing) and blockage of the oesophagus.
 It is caused by a large build-up of white blood cells called eosinophils in the lining of the oesophagus.

 Jorveza contains the active substance budesonide.